Nikhil7174/FOF/README.md

 npm run dev
 ```

-The frontend will run on `http://localhost:5173` (or port 8080 as configured)
+The frontend is deployed at `https://fof-iota.vercel.app`

 ## Default Login Credentials